-If you and your partner are total foodies, a restaurant wedding is the way to go.
+If you and your partner are total foodies or you're looking for a spot for a micro-wedding, a restaurant wedding is the way to go.
 Toronto has garnered a solid reputation for its roster of amazing eateries, so if you call The Six home, you’re in luck.
 From swanky French eateries to loft-like trattorias, the world is your oyster.
-We’ve crafted a list with a few of our faves to help you choose the perfect one for your “I dos”.
+We’ve crafted a list with a few of our faves—many with outdoor spaces—to help you choose the perfect one for your “I dos”.

 Here are a few stunning Toronto restaurants where you can tie the knot.